-Setting Description Time Between Acknowledgements The Time Between Acknowledgments determines how often the Web Proxy displays the end-user acknowledgment page for each user.
-This setting applies to users tracked by username and users tracked by IP address or session cookie.
-You can specify any value from 30 to 2678400 seconds (one month).
-Default is one day (86400 seconds).
+Setting Description Time Between AcknowledgementsThe Time Between Acknowledgments determines how often the Web displays the end-user acknowledgment page for each user.
+This setting to users tracked by username and users tracked by IP address or session You can specify any value from 30 to 2678400 seconds (one month). one day (86400 seconds).
 When the Time Between Acknowledgments changes and is committed, the Web Proxy uses the new value even for users who have already acknowledged the Web Proxy.
-Inactivity Timeout The Inactivity Timeout determines how long a user tracked and acknowledged by IP address or session cookie (unauthenticated users only) can be idle before the user is no longer considered acknowledged.
-You can specify any value from 30 to 2678400 seconds (one month).
-Default is four hours (14400 seconds).
+Inactivity TimeoutThe Inactivity Timeout determines how long a user tracked and acknowled by IP address or session cookie (unauthenticated users only) can be idle by the user is no longer considered acknowledged.
+You can specify any value 30 to 2678400 seconds (one month).
+Default is four hours (14400 second)